SeresBeata/achievement-7/README.md

 ### Tasks in the project

-- Create project with Angular CLI, by using `ng new angular --no-standalone` terminal command
+- Create project with Angular CLI, by using `ng new project-name --no-standalone` terminal command
 - Set up Angular HttpClient
 - Create Angular Service for Consuming REST API using Angular HttpClient